Fort Antes: Frontier Outpost

 All of these attacks and the lack of military help from the Pennsylvania government disheartened the settlers along the West Branch of the Susquehanna.
 News of impending attacks caused much worry among the settlers and the leaders of the militia.
 This news was provided by a friendly Native American named Job Chilloway at Fort Reed (modern Lock Haven), who had been converted to Christianity by Moravian missionaries.
-The Wyoming Valley battle and massacre occurred on July 3, 1778 (near what is now Wilkes-Barre).
-A mass attack there first overwhelmed small settler forts, followed by a massacre of many of the women and children who had taken refuge there.
-This news caused the local authorities to order the evacuation of the whole West Branch valley.
+The Battle of Wyoming occurred on July 3, 1778 (near what is now Wilkes-Barre).
+A mass attack there overwhelmed small settler forts.
+Widely reported, but since discredited, reports of a massacre caused the local authorities to order the evacuation of the whole West Branch valley.
 Although Colonel Antes and his men were successful in building Fort Antes, they were forced to abandon their efforts in July 1778 during the Big Runaway.
 The raiding parties of Indians and Tories were too numerous for the militia and farmers to defend their lives and property.